-- > the date that a controlled substance is dispensed or administered - ➤ the name and address of the client - ➤ the patients name or ID - drug identification number (D.I.N.) - the strength/ concentration and the quantity of the controlled substance dispensed or administered, - and the quantity of the controlled substance remaining after the controlled substance is dispensed or administered.
+- the date that a controlled substance is dispensed or administered - ➤ the name and address of the client (client address can be substituted with a unique client identifier that allows for the client address to be readily accessed by practice facility staff and by the CVBC inspector) - > the patients name or ID - > drug identification number (D.I.N.) - > the strength/ concentration and the quantity of the controlled substance dispensed or administered. - ➤ and the quantity of the controlled substance remaining after the controlled substance is dispensed or administered.